Redundancy: 19 things you should know

 6. Feeling of Loss

-It is strange but though we often complain or moaned about most things about work, from the hours, our colleague’s attitudes, workloads and unrealistic deadlines, we miss it.
-We often have a feeling of loss.
+It is strange but though we often complain or moaned about most things about work, from the hours, our colleague’s attitudes, workloads and unrealistic deadlines, you miss it.
+You often have a feeling of loss.
 The loss of structured workdays, the banter in the workplace, a steady wage, paid sick days and holidays.
 A sense of jealousy towards those workmates that have kept their jobs sets in.

-7. Talk with someone that understands the situation
+7. Talk with someone

 It is best to associate with someone that has ideally been through a similar situation.
 These people can often relate and empathise with the emotions and feelings you are experiencing during this time.
 They can help you to put your feelings into perspective and not dismiss what you are experiencing.